-Actively addressing climate protection and complying with climate targets requires targeted effort and actions, which are embedded in the fischer climate protection strategy.
-The same is true when it comes to the circular economy.
-Innovation is the deciding factor in success.
+Actively addressing climate change mitigation and complying with climate targets requires targeted effort and actions.
+These are embedded in the fischer climate change mitigation strategy.
+The same is true when it comes to the circular economy: Innovation is the deciding factor in success.
 The innovative capacity and above-average motivation of our employees are outstanding assets in helping us overcome major challenges.
-Innovation is one of our corporate values and part of our corporate capital. fischer's power of innovation is systematically embedded within the company and is helping to carry us into the future with reliability and consistency (see Guiding Principles 08 and 12).
+Innovation is one of our corporate values and part of our corporate capital. fischer's power of innovation is systematically embedded within the company and is helping to carry us into the future with reliability and consistency \rightarrow Guiding Principles 08 and 12.

-Throughout our entire supply chain, we try to avoid environmental contamination and optimise our use of resources by striving for continuous improvement in the purchasing, production and use of our products, as described in more detail in Guiding Principles 04 to 06.
+Throughout our entire value chain, we try to avoid environmental contamination and optimise our use of resources by striving for continuous improvement in the purchasing, production and use of our products, as described in more detail in \rightarrow Guiding Principles 04 to 06.

 In light of this, we at fischer consider the political and social impacts and framework conditions with respect to the environment, social aspects and governance as an opportunity to continue improving as a corporate group.

 Relevant targets are defined at fischer and can be monitored.
-We do so by using the fischer Sustainability Compass (see page 11), which covers the strategic fields of Technology, Innovation, Globalisation, Ecology and Responsibility.
+We do so by using the fischer Sustainability Compass \rightarrow page 11, which covers the strategic fields of Technology, Innovation, Globalisation, Ecology and Responsibility.